sfl0r3nz05/IdentityExchanger/documentation/software_requirements.md

 ## Introduction

 The Identity Exchange (IE) is an entity that acts as Broker Identity Federation that implement one time blind Proof of Existence (PoE) that establish that a real person is behind an account without reveling sensible user information.
 IE also use Proof of Attributes (PoA) to enable specific verification as part of the claims.
+As shown in the following figure, the entities that form part of the system are:

+- User
+- Identity Provider
+- Identity Exchange
+- Relying Party

 ![Indentity Exchange](./images/IE.png)

 ## Functional Requirements

+1. **Consent banner integration**:

+   - The lE access entry point is the consent banner that must be previously installed in the RP.
+   -

+2. qew

 ### Use Cases